-New Year’s Eve is known for having more alcohol related car crashes than most other nights of the year.
+New Year’s Eve is known for having more alcohol-related car crashes than most other nights of the year.
 The National Safety Council has reported that 42% of the traffic accident fatalities that occur around the New Year’s holiday are caused by drunk driving.
-According to SafeAuto.com, there are 71% more crashes that involved drugs or alcohol on New Year’s Eve compared to an average night on the weekend.
+According to SafeAuto.com, there are 71% more crashes that involve drugs or alcohol on New Year’s Eve compared to an average night on the weekend.

 Everyone enjoys having fun over the New Year’s holiday, and we hope everyone does.
 But the accident statistics for New Year’s are alarming.
 These statistics are reasons why everyone should be extra cautious when heading out to celebrate.